XML DOM API

 The first method will return the DOM element for the first subtag named

-<ejb-relationship-role>, and the second --- for the second one.
-Hence the term "fixed-number" for such children.
-According to DTD or Schema, there should be fixed number of subtags with the given name.
+<ejb-relationship-role>, and the second - for the second one.
+Hence, the term "fixed number" for such children.
+According to DTD or Schema, there should be a fixed number of subtags with the given name.
 Most often this fixed number is 1; in our case with the relations it is 2.
 Just like attributes, fixed-number children exist regardless of underlying tag existence.
 If you need to delete tags, it can be done with the help of the same

 For children of

 GenericDomValue type, you can also specify a converter, just as you can for attributes.

 One more common case in DTD and Schemas is when children have the same tag name and a non-fixed upper limit in count.
 Their accessors differ from those of the fixed-number children in the following: the return result is

 DomElement, and if you want to use name strategies, the method name must be in pluralized form.
 For example, in the EJB we would have the following method: